p-charis/cpapaevangelou/_talks/29-dsa-obs-sor.md

 location: "Amsterdam, the Netherlands"
 ---

 Presented our work with Fabio Votta on analysing the Statement of the Reasons of the DSA's database in the DSA Observatory's "EU Platform Regulation".
-You can access our presentation here(https://github.com/p-charis/cpapaevangelou/blob/master/presentation-files/dsa-sor-db.pdf).
+You can access our [presentation here](https://github.com/p-charis/cpapaevangelou/blob/master/presentation-files/dsa-sor-db.pdf).